Luke23-45/Visualization-of-path-finding-algorithm-with-SDL2/README.md

     - **File I/O**: Functions `saveLayout()` and `loadLayout()` handle saving and loading the obstacle layout to and from text files.
     - **`main()` Function**: The entry point of the program, containing the main simulation loop, event handling, game logic updates, and rendering calls.

-The code is structured in a single file for simplicity, suitable for a small project, with functions logically separated to manage different aspects of the simulation like rendering, pathfinding, and user interaction.

 ## Demo Video